Are you ready to continue our study of Psalm 1? Let’s take a second to read some of the verses:

 OUR DELIGHT

-“But His delight is in the law of the LORD…”
+“But His delight is in the Torah of YHVH…”

 Let’s first see what “delight” means.
 Strong defines delight as something you take pleasure in, something you highly value (#2656).
 I am reminded of an online acquaintance of mine, named Pam, who lives in southern California.
 She and her husband have ten children.
 Several years ago, they lost everything they own in the fires that swept through San Diego.
 Her family had about two hours of warning time in which to pack what they could and flee the area.
 One of the hardest parts for her was losing baby pictures of some of her children.

 As she cheerfully reminded me, though, catastrophes like these help us focus on the things that really count in life.
-I’ve enjoyed reading Rick Warren’s book, The Purpose Driven Life, because the first section talks about our priorities.
-He points out that when we die, life is not over!
+When we die, life is not over!
 God has an eternity of purposes for us to fulfill, but this life is a test, a chance to commit ourselves to Him.

 OUR MEDITATION

-“…And in His law he meditates day and night.”
+“…And in His Torah he meditates day and night.”

-In contrast, the blessed man delights in the law of YHWH.
+In contrast, the blessed man delights in the Torah of YHVH.
 When the Psalmist penned these verses, the entire Bible was not yet written.
-The nation of Israel had the law of Moses (the first five books of the Bible), and God repeatedly commanded them to know the law well.
+The nation of Israel had the law, or Torah, of YHVH (the first five books of the Bible), and God repeatedly commanded them to know the Torah well.
 (See Deuteronomy 6:6-9.)
-Now we are blessed to have many more books, some of which are history, some are poetry, some are for our learning, but “all Scripture is given by inspiration of God, and is profitable for doctrine, for reproof, for correction, for instruction in righteousness, that the man of God may be complete, thoroughly equipped for every good work” (2 Timothy 3:16-17, NKJV).
+This is the part of the Bible Paul was referring to when he penned, “All Scripture is given by inspiration of God, and is profitable for doctrine, for reproof, for correction, for instruction in righteousness, that the man of God may be complete, thoroughly equipped for every good work” (2 Timothy 3:16-17, NKJV).

 Strong defines “meditate” as to murmur or to ponder (#1897).
 This makes me laugh, because the picture is of a woman whose husband won’t do what she wants.
 She pounds out of the room (slamming the door?) and shuts herself into her bedroom.
 She’s mad, so she works like a tornado, maybe sorting out the sock drawer or reorganizing the closet or throwing out old make-up.
 The whole time she is “murmuring” to herself, muttering and sputtering.
 You could even say she is “pondering” just what her husband did to offend her and how she is going to get her own way! 😉